 He had gone to church for some of his life–many of my childhood years, and certainly his early years as one of twelve children growing up in the backwoods of Maine.
 When I was nine, we’d driven from southern California to Maine in his work truck, outfitted with a camper shell, heading to a family reunion in honor of his parent’s 50th wedding anniversary.
 At the time of his death, he was the last survivor of his six sisters and five brothers.

 In the year before his death, I’d embarked on an all encompassing project–refinishing the maple cabinets in our new house.
-I called him asking for advice.
+I called him often asking for advice.
 He was a perfectionist with wood.
-It would take several sandings, and several coats of finish, sanding in between, to get the smoothness I’d be happy with, he’d say, sometimes by phone, and sometimes in my mind.
+It would take several sandings and several coats of finish, sanding in between, to get the smoothness I’d be happy with, he’d say, sometimes by phone, and sometimes in my mind.
 When you know someone well, you have conversations with them even when they aren’t there.
 You ask and the answer comes, in their voice.

 I said I thought he’d come to the hospital in an ambulance.